 Signature Spider Facts

-- Firstly, the commonly used term Signature Spider remains the common name for any arachnid in the genus Angiope.
+- The commonly used term Signature Spider serves as the common name for any arachnid in the genus Angiope.
 Currently, scientists recognize 75 members of this impressive genus.
+That may change, however, as new species become recognized.

-- Secondly, its common name comes from the four unique zigzag patterns individuals create in the center of the web.
-Scientists named these patterns stabilimentum, and believe they serve several purposes.
+- That attention-grabbing common name comes from the four unique zigzag patterns individuals create in the center of the web.
+Scientists applied the term stabilimentum to these patterns.
+Many researchers believe these designs serve several purposes.

-- Further, these purposes include attracting insects and warning larger creatures of the presence of the web.
-That would make sense, since the majority of the web typically remains practically invisible.
+- These supposed purposes include attracting insects and warning larger creatures of the presence of the web.
+That would make sense, from a practical standpoint, since the majority of the web typically remains practically invisible to the eye.

-- Finally, it has evolved specific behavior patterns.
+- The colorful arachnid also evolved very specific, and highly effective, behavioral patterns.
 The legs usually get held together in pairs while the spider sits stationary in the web.
 Therefore, most prey does not recognize the creature as a spider.

 Signature Spider Physical Description

-Most notably, the various species of Signature Spider exist in a wide range of sizes and appearances.
-The various species also exhibit sexual dimorphism in the same manner, that being physical size.
+Perhaps most notably, the various species of Signature Spider exist in a wide range of sizes and appearances.
+The various types also exhibit sexual dimorphism in the same manner.
+That’s due to the fact that each of them display this trait in terms of sheer physical size.

-Due to this, females typically reach several times the size of the males.
-Furthermore, females of a few of the largest species attain a leg span of as much as 4 in (10 cm) across.
-Yet males rarely exceed 1 in (2.5 cm) across.
+As part of this characteristic, females typically reach several times the size of the males.
+The females of a few of the largest species, furthermore, attain an impressive leg span of as much as 4 in (10 cm) across.
+Males, meanwhile, rarely exceed 1 in (2.5 cm) across.

-In addition, the majority of species present basically the same color pattern.
-This consists of a predominantly yellow body, with black legs.
-Finally, the eight legs also grow long and powerful, relative to its body size.
+The great majority of the different types of Signature Spider present basically the same color pattern, however.
+This color scheme consists of a predominantly yellow body, with black legs.
+The eight legs also grow long and powerful, relative to its body size.

 - Kingdom: Animalia